 Celebrated each fall for more than 25 years, Wilson Day is an annual day of community service for new and incoming University of Rochester students.
 Students are placed at nearly 100 agencies throughout the city of Rochester to complete a variety of service projects including washing chalkboards, painting houses, landscaping, and playing bingo in nursing homes.

-A proud tradition with Rochester faculty, staff, and students, Wilson Day as integral part of Freshman Orientation, introducing incoming students to their new city and helping them to form connections with local community members.
+A proud tradition with Rochester faculty, staff, and students, Wilson Day is an integral part of Freshman Orientation, introducing incoming students to their new city and helping them to form connections with local community members.

-Enrolling at the University of Rochester means becoming a resident of the unique and vibrant city of Rochester.
-As new members of the Rochester community, the Class of 2020 will have the chance to take part in the city’s avid art and music scene, discover Rochester’s captivating history, enjoy the delicious cuisine of the 585, and even participate in the civic life of the community.
-This year’s theme, Plug into Rochester, Connect to your Community, emphasizes the importance of new UR students becoming active, connected members of the broader Rochester community.
-There are many ways to get plugged into the city and connect to the community, from attending one of Rochester’s many festivals to shopping at local business to simply taking a stroll in Genesee Valley Park.
+Enrolling at the University of Rochester means becoming a citizen of the unique and vibrant city of Rochester.
+As new members of the Rochester community, the Class of 2021 will have the chance to take part in the city's avid art and music scene, discover Rochester's captivating history, enjoy the delicious cuisine of the 585, and even participate in the civic life of the community.
+This year's theme, Welcome Home, emphasizes the importance of new UR students becoming active, connected members of Rochester, their new home.
+There are many ways to get connected to the community, from attending one of Rochester's many festivals to shopping at local businesses to simply taking a stroll in Genesee Valley Park.
 It is our hope that each of our new students comes out of orientation week knowing that Wilson Day is just the beginning.

 Connecting to the Local Community